hypothesis/client/docs/developing.md

 make
 ```

-You now have a development client installed.
+You now have a development client built.
 To run your development client in
 a browser you'll need a local copy of either the Hypothesis Chrome extension or
 the Hypothesis web service.
 Follow either the instructions for
 [Running the client from the browser extension](#running-the-client-from-the-browser-extension)